tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 It's important to list the data type for each parameter because APIs may not process the parameter correctly if it's not formatted in the right way.
 These data types are the most common:

 * **string**: An alphanumeric sequence of letters and possibly numbers.
-* **integer**: A whole number -- can be positive or negative.
+* **integer**: A whole number &mdash; can be positive or negative.
 * **boolean**: true or false.
 * **object**: Key-value pairs in JSON format

 There are more data types in programming.
 In Java, for example, it's important to note the data type allowed because the program allocates space based on the size of the data.
-In Java, you can have a byte, short, int, double, long, float, char, boolean, and so on.
+As such, Java gets much more specific about the size of numbers.
+You have a byte, short, int, double, long, float, char, boolean, and so on.
 However, you usually don't have to specify this level of detail with a REST API.
+You can probably   just write "number".

 ## Parameter order doesn't matter